-During 2020, the City Council granted a 1% ad-hoc retiree COLA, which was funded by a \$5.3 million employer contribution resulting in no impact to the funded status.
-This was the first ad-hoc retiree COLA approved by the City Council since 2008.
+The City Council granted a 1% ad-hoc retiree COLA in fiscal 2020, which was funded by a \$5.3 million employer contribution resulting in no impact to the funded status.
+Prior to fiscal 2020, the last ad hoc retiree occurred in fiscal 2008.

-Schedule of Funding Status As of June 30, 2020
+Schedule of Funding Status As of June 30, 2021

-The funded status from 2000 to 2013 is calculated using methodology prior to the implementation of GASB 67.
+The funded status from 2000 to 2013 is calculated using methodology prior to the implementation of GASB No. 67.

-Statement of Fiduciary Net Position
+Statements of Fiduciary Net Position